heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __sql_exec (query, parameters)__

 Execute an arbitrary SQL query and return the number of rows affected.
-Typically an `INSERT`, `DELETE`, or `UPDATE` statement with no return columns.
+Typically an `"INSERT"`, `"DELETE"`, or `"UPDATE"` statement with no return columns.

 | Param | Type | Description |
 | ----- | ---- | ----------- |